IDR/deployment/docs/operating-procedures.md

 External users of the VAE should connect to JupyterHub via the front-end `idr-proxy`.
 For internal administration you may need to work on:
-- `idr-a-omero`: A clone of the production OMERO to ensure complex analysis queries do not affect public users of the IDR.
+- `idr-a-omero`: A clone of the production OMERO to ensure complex analysis queries do not affect public users of the IDR
-- `idr-a-dockermanager`: The Docker server running the individual VAEs.
+- `idr-a-dockermanager`: The Docker server running the individual VAEs

 ### `idr-a-dockermanager`